Is the Simplified Regime Still Efficient for You?

 • you have recurring operational costs

-• you want clearer financial reporting
+• you want clearer financial reporting to help with financing

 4) You feel “tax surprised” every year